Life in the Iron Mills: Plot summary

 Life in the Iron Mills begins with an omniscient narrator who looks out a window and sees smog and ironworkers.
 The gender of the narrator is never known, but it is evident that the narrator is a middle-class observer.
 As the narrator looks out the windowpane, an old story comes to mind; a story of the house that the narrator is living in.
-The narrator cautions the reader to have an objective mind and to not be quick to judge the character in the story they are about to tell the reader.
-The narrator begins to introduce Deborah, Wolfe's cousin.
+The narrator cautions the reader to have an objective mind and not be quick to judge the character in the story they are about to tell the reader.
+The narrator begins to introduce Deborah, Hugh Wolfe's cousin.
 She is described as a meek woman who works hard and has a hump on her back.
 Deborah finds out from Janey, that Hugh did not take lunch to work, and she decides to walk many miles in the rain to take a lunch for Wolfe.
 As she walks up to the mills, Deborah begins to describe it as if it were hell, but she keeps going for Wolfe.
 When she arrives Wolfe is talking among friends and he recognizes her.
-The narrator explains his affection for her, but also describes his affection as loveless and sympathetic.
+The narrator explains his affection for her but also describes his affection as loveless and sympathetic.
 Hugh finds no time to eat his dinner and goes back to do a day of labor in the mills.
 Deborah, who is exhausted, stays with Hugh and rests until his shift is over.
 In the meantime, the narrator further explains that Wolfe does not belong in the environment of the iron mill workers.
 He is known as "Molly Wolfe" by other workers because of his manner and background in education.